Sunday, September 21, 2025

 MUX AND FLUX

 Audio/digital switch IC's--MUX'es or "multiplexers"--are extremely useful for what we do.
-The Roland Jupiter 8 (schematic here) and Oberheim OBXa (here) used them--inside these two undeniable classics it's CD4053 and CD4051 mux IC's.
+The classics contain them; inside Roland's Jupiter 8 (schematic here) and Oberheim's OBXa (here) you find CD4053 and CD4051 mux IC's.

 Details about MCU control of this IC family can be found here and here

-The problem with these high performance switch IC's: they can be expensive; Digikey US sells the ADG413BRZ for $9.08USD in small quantities, compared to 79c each for 4051's on Amazon.
+The problem with these high performance switch IC's is their expense.
+Digikey US sells the ADG413BRZ for $9.08USD in small quantities, compared to 79c each for 4051's on Amazon.

 Not so fast!!
 An AudioDiWHY favorite, The Electronic Goldmine, had ADG413BR's on sale recently for $1.79USD each.
-The 413BR was an obsolete version of the current BRZ IC; the only difference I could see: the surplus parts were not RoHS compliant
+The 413BR is an obsolete version of the current BRZ IC.
+The only difference I could see was that the surplus parts were not RoHS compliant

 (Better to use non-ROHS parts than throw them away--but if they have to go, please get rid of them sensibly....)